leloykun/leloykun.github.io/content/ponder/spectral-clipping/index.md

     return sigma_max * _spectral_clip(W / sigma_max)
 ```

-Note that we're calling `_orthogonalize_via_newton_schulz` twice here, which is not ideal either.
+Note that we are still calling `_orthogonalize_via_newton_schulz` twice here, which is not ideal either.
 Luckily, there's a neat trick that allows us to compute it only once.

 ### Optimizing the implementation via abstract algebra